 Q: Can I have an Assistantship and take more than 10 units?

-A: Yes, but only if you have a 40% assistantship or less.
+A: Only graduate assistants with 40% assistantships or less may enroll in more than 10 units per term.
 If you have a 50% assistantship (20 hours a week) or have reached the same percentage when adding multiple assistantships together, you must limit yourself to 10 units per quarter.
 See:

 Q: Does my coterm program offer assistantships, what kind/percentage, and how do I apply?

-A: You should reach out to the student services officer/manager or program manager for clarification.
+A: You should reach out to the student services officer/manager or program manager for these details.

 Q: Can I graduate early/before the 12th quarter and remain in undergraduate housing?

-Most coterms do not choose to graduate early because they do not want to make the request and/or lose guaranteed status early.
-That said, if you have a reason to graduate early, it does not necessarily mean you will have to leave campus or move before the end of the academic year.
+A: Yes, if you are continuing to enroll on your graduate career, pending availability.
+Mid-year UG degree conferral does not necessarily mean you will have to leave campus or move before the end of the academic year.
 Make sure you speak to housing and understand that the outcome can depend on when you are asking.

 Q: Can I live on campus after my guaranteed UG housing status ends (usually at the end of the 4th year/12th quarter)?